quicwg/base-drafts/draft-ietf-quic-http.md

 packets can be used to perform request forgery against endpoints that don't use authenticated transports.

-## Intermediary Encapsulation Attacks
+## Intermediary-Encapsulation Attacks

 The HTTP/3 field encoding allows the expression of names that are not valid field names in the syntax used by HTTP ({{Section 5.1 of SEMANTICS}}).
 Requests or responses containing invalid field names MUST be treated as malformed ({{malformed}}).
-An intermediary therefore cannot translate an HTTP/3 request or response containing an invalid field name into an HTTP/1.1 message.
+Therefore, an intermediary cannot translate an HTTP/3 request or response containing an invalid field name into an HTTP/1.1 message.

 Similarly, HTTP/3 can transport field values that are not valid.
 While most values that can be encoded will not alter field parsing, carriage return (CR,